Visakhapatnam: Information technology

 The growth in the IT sector in recent times has boosted the local economy.
 In 2016–17, the IT industry in Visakhapatnam witnessed an increase in its turnover which recorded as ₹54 billion with more than 350 firms, in contrast to 2013–14 figures of ₹1450 crore.
 Sunrise Startup Village, an incubation centre and Fintech Valley Vizag were established to promote the city as a global fintech capital in the Andhra Pradesh state.
 Millennium IT Towers 1 was inaugurated by the then Chief Minister of Andhra Pradesh N. Chandrababu Naidu on 15 February 2019 and Millennium IT Towers 2 is in pipeline to promote fintech investments in the city.

-There are many national and multi-national IT/ITes and fintech firms such as IBM, Wipro, Tech Mahindra, Kenexa, Infotech, Miracle Software Systems, Conduent, Cyient, Paytm, Concentrix, Sutherland, HSBC, etc. Some more investments are in line, like Google X, Lalith Ahuja's ANSR Consulting, Franklin Templeton, Innova Solutions, etc. at Fintech Valley in the city.
-The Brandix India Apparel City is the largest textile park in the country and holds the record for employing more than 15,000 women employees at a single location.
+There are many national and multi-national IT/ITes and fintech firms such as IBM, Wipro, Tech Mahindra, Kenexa, Fluentgrid, Conduent, Cyient, Paytm, Concentrix, Sutherland, HSBC, etc. Some more investments are in line, like Google X, Lalith Ahuja's ANSR Consulting, Franklin Templeton, Innova Solutions, etc. at Fintech Valley in the city.

 In July 2025, it was reported that Google plans to invest US$6 billion to build a 1-gigawatt data centre campus in Visakhapatnam.
-The project, which includes approximately US$2 billion for renewable energy infrastructure, is expected to be the company’s largest data centre development in Asia.
+The project, which includes approximately US$2 billion for renewable energy infrastructure, is expected to be the company's largest data centre development in Asia.
 The initiative aligns with Andhra Pradesh’s broader goal of creating 6 GW of total data centre capacity within five years and is intended to support growing demands for cloud computing, artificial intelligence, and low-latency digital services in India.

-Other Industries
+Other industries

 The Jawaharlal Nehru Pharma City (JNPC) developed at Parawada near Visakhapatnam in 2400 acre has major pharma companies like, Hospira, Mylan, Eisai, Reddy's Lab, Aurobindo Pharma, Torrent pharma, Divis Lab, etc. Andhra Pradesh Medtech Zone Limited, is the India's first Ultra Modern Medical Equipment Manufacturing & Testing Facility, open to Manufacturers & Innovators.

 The prevalence of ferroalloy plants is due to the availability of manganese ore near Visakhapatnam.
 Aluminium refineries such as AnRak Aluminium and Jindal Aluminium are developing because of the bauxite reserves around the city.
 Visakhapatnam is a part of the Petroleum, Chemical and Petrochemical Investment Region (PCPIR), proposed between Visakhapatnam and Kakinada.
 The PCPIR is expected to generate 1.2 million jobs and require a projected investment of ₹400 billion.
 NTPC's 2,000MW Simhadri Super Thermal Power Station is undergoing an expansion with the construction of an addition supercritical unit that will generate between 660 and 1,000 MW.
 Hindujas has begun construction of a 1,070 MW thermal power plant in Visakhapatnam district at a cost of US$1.25 billion.